-- Use the diagnosite display to determine which temperature sensor is at fault (see Diagnotsic Displays section). - Check the temperature sensor to circuit board connection for water, corrosion or fouling. - Connect another sensor and check that the controller is operating correctly.
+- Make sure there is only one sensor plugged into the circuit board.
+Either 'in-heater' or 'in-pool' sensor not both. - Check the temperature sensor to circuit board connection for water, corrosion or fouling. - Connect another sensor and check that the controller is operating correctly.
 If it is then change the temperature sensor, if not change the circuit board.